microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

        silent? = boolean />
 ```

-These attributes are abstracted with the Audio component APIs:
+These attributes are abstracted with the following Audio component APIs available in the Windows App
+SDK:

 -   SetAudioUri(Windows.Foundation.Uri)
 -   SetAudioUri(Windows.Foundation.Uri, AppNotificationDuration)